The advice, activities and insight of the College of Education and Human Services

-Shannon LeHere Fioravanti (BSJ ’81) began her 30+ year career in journalism and public relations in Morgantown, where she was a newscaster and reporter with WCLG AM and FM.
-Following graduation, Shannon worked for Mutual Broadcasting System in Washington, D.C., was later appointed news director at WASH-FM in the city, and served as a reporter/anchor for KDKA Radio in Pittsburgh.
+Shannon LeHere Fioravanti (BSJ ’81) began her career in journalism and public relations in Morgantown, where she was a newscaster and reporter with WCLG AM and FM.
+Following graduation, Shannon worked for Mutual Broadcasting System in Washington, D.C., WASH-FM, and KDKA Radio in Pittsburgh.
 Shannon was named deputy bureau chief of Westinghouse Broadcasting’s Washington D.C. radio news bureau in 1988, and in 1992, was named The American Political Science Association’s first MCI Fellow in Telecommunications.

 Donna Hoylman Peduto